gitdeath/jellyfin-rffmpeg-swarm/README.md

 ### 2. Generate SSH Keys

-In the same directory, generate the required SSH key pair.
+Generate the required SSH key pair.
 Then, create Docker secrets from these files.
 This stores the keys securely in the Swarm cluster, making them available to any node.

 ```bash
 ssh-keygen -t rsa -b 4096 -f ./rffmpeg_id_rsa -q -N ""